Commonly Asked Questions About Counseling

 Is remote counseling available over the phone or the Internet?

 An initial phone consultation is offered without charge to introduce potential clients and explain my services and the benefits of counseling.
 In addition, I offer telehealth counseling through a secure online audiovisual platform.
-This is available exclusively for individuals, however, and is not therapeutically appropriate for couples or families.
+This service is available for patients in select circumstances, in particular, for those who are outside Nebraska, who live in remote locations or who have major physical limitations.
+I hold an Interjurisdictional license in psychology that authorizes me to practice telehealth therapy across state lines.

 Marriage Counseling or Therapy